ainstainer-ekul/Android-Automated-Test-Suite/README.md

 2. Open a command prompt and launch command: runtests.cmd "Google Nexus 6_5.1_http://127.0.0.1:4723" testpath:Feature\*Login\*

-(in double quotes should be specified the device name, Android version, url of launched node )
+In double quotes should be specified the device name, Android version, url of launched node.